hitchWiki - FAQ

 Q: What is a Trailer Spindle?

 A. A spindle provides the mounting areas for the tires, wheels, and other 'spinning' components that make contact with the road.
-Follow the link below to read the rest of the answer on our blog post.
+Follow the link to read the rest of the answer on our blog post.

 Q: What is a Leaf Spring?

 A. A leaf spring is used for vehicle & trailer suspension.
 It consists of a stack of slightly curved narrow steel strips which are called "leaves".
 The curve in the steel allows it to absorb the energy transmitted through the tires by the bumps on the road.
-Refer to this blog post for more information: http://www.hitchweb.com/blog/post/2011/12/14/what-are-the-components-in-a-weight-distribution-system

 Did any of these help you?
 If you have any questions you'd like us to answer and post on this page, please email us your questions and we'll be happy to share our knowledge.